MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/microservice-adapter/index.md

 >**Note:** This feature is available only in DevKit.

-To use this feature, the OpenAPI specification JSON for the microservice (or the desired back-end service) should be available.
+To use this feature, the OpenAPI specification (.json or .yaml) for the microservice (or the desired back-end service) should be available.
 The adapter generation feature is made available by an extension adapter called **Microservice Connector**, also referred to as **Microservice Adapter Generator**, which is available for download from the **Download Center** on {{ site.data.keys.product }} Console.

 >**Note:** As a prerequisite, configure the JAVA_HOME variable to point to the installed JDK folder.